Utah-Node-Ninjas/node-for-beginners/windows-advanced-install.md

 ## Installing NVM-Windows
 The [official version of nvm](https://github.chttps://github.com/creationix/nvmom/creationix/nvm) is not technically available on windows.
 However, there is an independently created version manager called [nvm-windows](https://github.com/coreybutler/nvm-windows "NVM for Windows").
-Realise that some feature of nvm may not be available on nvm-windows since they are two entirely different projects.
+Realize that some features of nvm may not be available on nvm-windows, since they are two entirely different projects.

 Follow their instructions for installation, taking note of the following:
 > I recommend, that you install NVM to a root path like `` c:/nvm `` instead of installing in the roaming app folder.
 You can keep the NODEJS in the "Program Files" directory...
 If you desire.